Linda Zetchiri: Career

 Zetchiri is one of the leading Bulgarian players in the sport.
 She was the bronze medallists at the 2005 European Junior and 2012 European Championships.
 She competed at the 2015 Baku and 2019 Minsk European Games.

 Personal life

-Zetchiri was born in Sofia (Bulgaria) of mixed ancestry. has Kosovo Albanian (through her grandfather) and Italian roots (on her grandmother's side).
-And her mom is Bulgarian.
+Zetchiri was born in Sofia (Bulgaria) and is of mixed ancestry, having Kosovo Albanian (through her grandfather) and Italian roots (on her grandmother's side).
+Her mother is Bulgarian.
 Her sister, Dzhema, serves as her sports manager.